inderbagga/Kotlin/Notes.md

 12.lazy can be initialized only once; so it is used with val data type.
 13.Enumerated class contains set of constant values.
 Each constant enum is itself an object.
 14.Scope Functions are functions which execute a block of code in context of an object.
 Scope Functions create temporary scope inside which you access the object as it or this.
    * We use 'it' to refer object in case of ***let*** scope function.
 It returns the result.
-It can also be used to check nullable objects using safe call operator.
+It's used to access the result of call chains.
+It can also be used to for null check on objects of nullable type using safe call operator.
-   *
+   * We use 'this' to refer object inside ***run*** scope function.It also returns the result.
+This is used when we need to initialize an object and perform some operation on it.